Frequently Asked Questions

 - Do I have to register my business?

 "Registering" a business most often refers to registering the name of a business.
 Under the Business Names Act of Ontario, businesses must register their name.
 Individuals using their own name (e.g. John Smith) to carry on business do not have to register unless a word is added to their name (e.g. John Smith Bookkeeping).
-For more information on choosing a name and registering your business visit the Canada Business Ontario website.
+For more information on choosing a name and registering your business visit the Business and Industry resources page at Canada.ca.

 A Business Licence may be required for some businesses in order to operate in Ontario.
 This is in addition to the business name registration.
 For example, "Joe's Garage" is required to register its business name and obtain a licence in order to operate as a garage.
 To determine if your business will be affected by local regulations, licences, municipal business tax or zoning requirements contact the clerk of the city, town, village or rural municipality where your business will be located.
 Use the BizPal web site to access business licences and permits information online.